Next.js i18n Routing Setup

 export default nextConfig;

 Directory scaffolding dictates component resolution.
 The App Router requires app/[lang]/ for dynamic locale segments, while the legacy Pages Router uses pages/[lang]/.
-This structural baseline integrates directly into the broader Frontend Framework i18n & Component Routing ecosystem, enforcing standardized locale negotiation patterns that align with enterprise l10n pipelines and automated route generation.
+This structural baseline integrates directly into the broader Frontend Framework i18n & Component Routing ecosystem.

 2. App Router vs Pages Router Implementation